Towards the discovery of new physics with lepton-universality ratios of $b\to s\ell\ell$ decays: Predictions in the Standard Model and in selected new-physics scenarios

 \section{Predictions in the Standard Model and in selected new-physics scenarios}

 In Fig.~\ref{fig:diffdecays} and Tab.~\ref{tab:preds} we present predictions for the differential and binned lepton-universality ratios in the SM and in various benchmark NP scenarios of interest, compared to the experimental measurements by the LHCb.
 The NP scenarios coupling selectively to the electrons produce very similar results to those of the muons replacing $\delta C_i^e\simeq-\delta C_i^\mu$.
 The calculations are performed following ref.~\cite{Jager:2014rwa} and where the errors are obtained with the gaussian method described there for the distributions of the hadronic parameters.
+The central values and uncertainties for the inputs are listed in Table II of ref.~\cite{Jager:2014rwa} except for the parametrizations describing the corrections to the heavy-quark limit, whose functional form and numerical values for the error intervals of the parameters are described in Sec.
+II-A of this reference.
 For $R_K$ we extend to $B\to K\ell\ell$ decays the parametrization of power corrections put forward for $B\to K^*\ell\ell$ in ref.~\cite{Jager:2012uw} and use input from light-cone sum rules~\cite{Khodjamirian:2012rm} to fix the only form factor appearing in the heavy-quark limit~\cite{Beneke:2000wa} and to estimate the effects of the soft-gluon exchange in the charm-contribution to the decay (see~\cite{Jager:2012uw,Jager:2014rwa} for details).
 Uncertainties for the high $q^2$ region account only for the errors of the lattice calculation of the form factors~\cite{Horgan:2013pva} and we do not attempt to quantify the uncertainties of duality violations to the operator-product expansion treatment of the charm~\cite{Grinstein:2004vb} implemented in our analysis.
 Let us stress again that in the SM these uncertainties almost cancel in the lepton universality ratios, as shown in our predictions in Tab.~\ref{tab:preds}, and are negligible as advertised.
-This is not longer true in presence of lepton-specific NP contributions, especially for the case of the $R_{K^*}$.~\footnote{It is interesting to note, though, that effects in $R_{K^{(*)}}$ of lepton-specific contributions to $\delta C_9^\ell$ should be enhanced around the mass of resonances (charmoniums at high-$q^2$ or the $\phi$ at low-$q^2$) because of the interference effects.}
+This is not longer true in presence of lepton-specific NP contributions, especially for the case of the $R_{K^*}$.~\footnote{It is interesting to note, though, that effects in $R_{K^{(*)}}$ of lepton-specific contributions to $\delta C_9^\ell$ should be enhanced around the mass of resonances (charmoniums at high-$q^2$ or the $\phi$ at low-$q^2$) because of the interference effects.} It is important to stress that radiative electromagnetic corrections, which break lepton universality and can reach the $\gtrsim2\%$ level at the level of the measured ratios~\cite{Bordone:2016gaq}, have not been included in our predictions.

 The dependence on the Wilson coefficients of interest of $R_K$ and $R_{K^*}$ in the bins $[1,~6]$ GeV$^2$ and $[1.1,~6]$ GeV$^2$, respectively, as functions of the Wilson coefficients of the four semileptonic operators can be expressed as